Ontario and Canada Legal Rights Explained

 (r) Hardship Payouts under Pension Benefits Act

-Under some circumstances (financial hardship) persons may access pension funds otherwise "locked-in" under the Pension Benefits Act.
+Under some circumstances (financial hardship) persons may access pension funds otherwise "locked-in" under the Ontario Pension Benefits Act.
 While there is no legal duty to access these funds under the general social assistance "duty to realize available assets", their income and asset chargeability treatment when the funds are in fact accessed is less clear.

 See s.7: "Duty to Realize Available Financial Resources" for a fuller discussion of these issues, and the income and asset treatment of such monies.